Watch now: MacArthur senior creates mural for preschool

 He has been commissioned to create a mural of children's book characters, originally to be placed in the satellite building of the Pershing Early Learning Center program at Garfield School in South Shores, but those classes are set to move to the Pershing location, and the art will be placed there instead.
 He drew scenes from Clifford the Big Red Dog, Arthur, the Very Hungry Caterpillar and Froggy, favorite characters of young readers.

-Alejandro's job is part of the Life Skills program's vocational education component, which finds jobs for the seniors to do before they graduate and move on, said Michelle St. Pierre, vocational coordinator for Macon-Piatt Special Education.
+Alejandro's job is part of the special education program's vocational education component, which finds jobs for the seniors to do before they graduate and move on, said Michelle St. Pierre, vocational coordinator for Macon-Piatt Special Education.

 “This year, his job didn't work out so he could go off campus,” St. Pierre said of Alejandro.
 “The schedule didn't work out.
 But we worked with Stacy Witts, the principal of Garfield, and it was a new building for them, so he was making these to put in their library.”